-You may have filed your own taxes as an individual.
+You may have previously filed your own taxes as an individual.
 Great!
-Your resourceful, scrappy attitude makes you a successful business owner.
-But hiring a professional to prepare and file your taxes can be one of the best things you do for yourself and your business, to reduce your taxes and keep more of what’s yours.
+Your resourcefulness is part of what sets you up well to achieve success as a business owner.
+But hiring a professional to prepare and file your taxes can be one of the smartest business decisions you make; it can help reduce your taxes, avoid unnecessary stress, and keep more of the profit you’ve worked so hard to earn.

-- Represent you to the IRS, in case of any issues
+- Representing you to the IRS, in case of any issues

-- Manage your self employment ledger and financial statements
+- Managing your expense records and financial statements

-- Set up an accounting system to help you stay organized
+- Setting up an accounting system to help you stay organized

 For someone to qualify as a CPA, they must fulfill specific state requirements summarized as “the three E’s”: education, experience and exam.
 Each state has its own education and experience requirements, but the Uniform CPA Examination is a standard.

-Step 1.
-Start with your needs.
 There are enough CPAs in the world (and your state) for you to be selective when trusting someone with your taxes.
 Taking the time to list your needs will help frame your search and choose the right person.
-You might only work with this person on a limited, transactional basis – and that’s fine.
+You might only work with this person on a limited, transactional basis.
 But is there a minimum amount of experience you require?
+Do you need them to be close in proximity, so you can arrange in-person meetings?
 Do you value strong communication skills so they can explain things to you, or do you simply want them to handle everything and keep the conversation limited?
+Ask yourself as many questions as you need to make sure you prioritize your needs when deciding on the right accountant.

 - IRS Directory of Federal Tax Return Professionals.
 This is a free, regularly updated database of CPAs that lets you search by geographic location.
 It also shows you what specific credentials they have on file.